 The caves later fell into disuse.
-A British army officer of Madras Regiment re-discovered the caves in 1819.
+A British army officer, Captain John Smith, of Madras Regiment re-discovered the caves in 1819.
+He etched on a Bodhisattva: ‘John Smith, 28th Cavalry, 28 April 1819”.
 Madras Regiment is the oldest infantry regiment of the Indian Army, formed in the 1750s.
-The caves became famous for its exceptional architecture as well as paintings over the next few decades.
+The caves went on to become famous for its exceptional architecture as well as paintings over the next few decades.

 Paintings in Ajanta Cave 17

 The paintings in Ajanta Cave 17 by and large depict the Jataka tales.
 The cave has 30 major murals.
 The paintings illustrate Buddha in different forms and postures.
 The frescoes portray many tales.
 They cover themes as diverse as a shipwreck, a princess applying makeup, lovers in scenes of dalliance and a wine drinking scene of an amorous couple.
 Some paintings have fascinating three-dimensional effects.
 The same painting when viewed from a different angle appears dissimilar.